mersenne1729/api-capstone-bookshelf/README.md

 ## Use Case
 What this app good for?
-If your about to visit somewhere or want to know a little more about where someone is from this app will make that an even faster process.
-By knowing more about the location of a meeting or city where someone is from can help in meeting both professional and personal, and this app let the user do this in a cursory and quick way.
+If you interested in what’s considered class texts and want to know a little about each of the books and authors, then this app is for you.
+In future versions the book list from the favourite section will be exportable to pdf or as an email attachment.

 ## Initial UX
 The initial mobile and desktop wireframes can be seen below: